 Having good judgement and appropriate reactions to people and events is very much a part of being able to thrive, at any age.
 The opposite would be to feel continually fearful, over reacting and exhibiting symptoms of anxiety and even depression… sounds like a lot of us, actually.

 Cognitive thriving, while age dependent, is also a waning gift – Cognitive Decline is the terminology used to describe forgetfulness and irrational behaviours that seem to be a ‘natural part of aging’; but could anxiety and depression also be signs of Cognitive Decline?
 And does aging have to mean loss of this mental capacity?
+A psychiatric evaluation is a core component in cognitive therapy techniques used by top doctors.

 The answer is a resounding